10 Things to do in Austin, Texas with Kids (2023)

 Crowds at Little Longhorn Saloon Austin

 There are several ways to see the bats.
-You can watch them from on the bridge, from the lake shoreline at the Statesman Bat Observation Center or from on the water.
-The latter options can include renting a pedal swan, joining a kayak tour, or taking a bat boat cruise.
+You can watch them from on the bridge, from the lake shoreline at the Statesman Bat Observation Center, or from on the water.
+The latter option can include renting a pedal swan, joining a kayak tour, or taking a bat boat cruise.

-Photo Tip: The bats photograph best against the sky, so you can get better photos from the lakeside or from the water (not from the bridge looking down).
+Photo Tip: The bats photograph best against the sky, so you can get better photos from the lakeside or from the water looking up.

 People Waiting on Congress Avenue Bridge for Bats

 Toy Joy in downtown Austin gets a lot of press.
-It delivers, in that it has a good selection and a lot of fun retro toys and collectibles.
-It is also conveniently located in the heart of the 2nd St. shopping area, next door to their sweets concept, Yummy Joy.
+It delivers all the goods in that it has a good selection and a lot of fun retro toys and collectibles.
+It’s also conveniently located in the heart of the 2nd St. shopping area, next door to their sweets concept, Yummy Joy.
 They also have an outlet at the Austin airport.

-If you don’t mind traveling a little further, however, Terra Toys is fantastic.
-It is fun, has unique toys (including an impressive selection of Matryoshka dolls) and has a very knowledgeable and dedicated staff.
+If you don’t mind traveling a little further, Terra Toys is fantastic.
+It’s fun, has unique toys (including an impressive selection of Matryoshka dolls), and has a very knowledgeable and dedicated staff.
 If you find yourself staying for a while (as we did), you may wish to also enjoy something from their espresso bar and cafe.

 Interior of Terra Toy Store in Austin

-Fun Fact: No joke – my kids bought the board game Pandemic at this store.
-I remember saying “That’s a little grim”.
-The irony was not lost on us as we cancelled trips and went into lockdown only a few months later.
+Fun Fact: No joke — my kids bought the board game Pandemic at this store.
+I remember saying, “That’s a little grim.”
+The irony was not lost on us, as we canceled trips and went into lockdown only a few months later.

 Inside of Dragon's Lair Comic and Game Shop in Austin

-About a 20 minute drive north of Austin city center, is the The Domain entertainment area, with a host of high-end retail (LV, Tiffany, Neiman Marcus), several hotels and a number of restaurant options.
-If you are visiting Austin with a teen (or a tween), this could be a hit.
+About a 20-minute drive north of Austin city center is The Domain entertainment area, with a host of high-end retail (LV, Tiffany, Neiman Marcus), several hotels, and several restaurant options.
+This could be a hit if you are visiting Austin with a teen (or a tween).

 The Cupcake ATM at the Domain in Austin